← Back to Factions

 Church of the Infinite Maw

-The Church of the Infinite Maw was founded in the Era of Modern Geba by Zairen Vaul following his singular encounter with the Entity, later understood as a Lateborn scar in reality and known interchangeably as Liminor or Liminora.
+The Church of the Infinite Maw was founded in the era of Modern Geba by Zairen Vaul following his singular encounter with the Entity, a parallax scar in reality known interchangeably as Liminor or Liminora.
 Some Maw followers perceive it as masculine, others as feminine.
+It manifests as a hovering scar where locality thins to an infinitesimal limit and structure collapses inward.
+It is visible only to Vessels, Scout-Class individuals, and for brief moments by some natural-borns.
+To all others it is unseeable.

 About Vesselborn